 The Board may conduct any investigation necessary to carry out the provisions of this article and Chapter 77, Part 1, of the Suffolk County Code.
 Pursuant to this power, the Commission may administer oaths and affirmations, subpoena witnesses, compel their attendance and require the production of any books or records which it may deem relevant or material to the investigation.
 Such subpoenas may only be issued by a supermajority vote of the entire membership of the Board.

 [Amended 8-21-2012 by L.L.
 No. 49-2012]

 Except as otherwise provided by this article, testimony received or any other information obtained by a member of the Board or the staff of the Board in connection with the preparation of an advisory opinion or the investigation of a complaint or referral, or the conduct of a hearing related to a complaint or referral, is confidential and shall not be disclosed by any such individual to any person or entity outside the Board.
+In no event shall financial disclosure statements filed with the Board pursuant to Chapter 77, Article II, of the Suffolk County Code be deemed confidential.
 However, the Board shall provide all documents requested by the Suffolk County Legislature or a duly authorized committee of the Legislature that is exercising oversight of the Board of Ethics.
-Such a request for records must be approved by a 2/3 vote of the Legislature via a procedural motion.
+Such a request for records must be approved by a two-thirds vote of the Legislature via a procedural motion.